Chart Color Schemes

 Riverview's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Riverview's health outcomes show remarkable results according to AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are very low across all age groups.
-Private health cover is exceptionally high at approximately 73% of the total population (2,175 people), compared to 59.9% in Greater Sydney and a national average of 55.7%.
+Health outcomes data shows excellent results across Riverview, as assessed by AreaSearch's evaluation of mortality rates and chronic condition prevalence.
+The area has a very low prevalence of common health conditions across all age groups.
+Approximately 73% of Riverview's total population (2,175 people) have private health cover, compared to 59.9% in Greater Sydney and the national average of 55.7%.

 The most prevalent medical conditions are asthma and arthritis, affecting 6.9 and 6.5% of residents respectively.
-A majority, 74.6%, report being completely free from medical ailments, similar to the 74.6% in Greater Sydney.
-Riverview has a higher proportion of seniors aged 65 and over at 18.4% (548 people), compared to 15.4% in Greater Sydney.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+A significant majority, 74.6%, report being completely free from medical ailments, similar to the 74.6% in Greater Sydney.
+Riverview has a higher proportion of seniors aged 65 and over, at 18.3% (545 people), compared to 15.4% in Greater Sydney.
+Health outcomes among seniors are generally strong and align with national rankings.

 Frequently Asked Questions - Health